-In September and October, we hosted four conversations with The Associated Press to discuss how AP journalists are covering the voting process, making election calls, using polling to tell stories about the electorate, and responding to election misinformation.
+In September and October of 2020, we hosted four conversations with The Associated Press to discuss how AP journalists are covering the voting process, making election calls, using polling to tell stories about the electorate, and responding to election misinformation.
 The recordings of each of those conversations are included below, with quick lessons and resources to inform your own reporting.

 Decision Desk: Declaring Election Winners in a Global Pandemic